-Lemon Tree IPO subscribed 25% on day 1, strong demand from institutions
+Lemon Tree IPO subscribed 1.2 times on last day, strong demand from institutions

-Mid-priced hotel chain leader, Lemon Tree IPO got subscribed by 25% as at the end of first day of bidding backed by strong demand from institutional investors.
-The public offer saw bids for 3,26,02,685 shares as against the issue size of 12,98,35,580 shares, implying a subscription of 25%, data with the exchanges showed.
-Institutional investors emerged as lead bidders, with 82% of their portion subscribed in the first day.
-Non-institutional investor portion was subscribed by 3.5%.
-The portion of shares reserved for retail investors was subscribed by just 2%.
+Mid-priced hotel chain leader, Lemon Tree IPO got subscribed by 1.2 times as at the end of the last day of bidding backed by strong demand from institutional investors.
+The public offer saw bids for 15,47,18,395 shares as against the issue size of 12,98,35,580 shares, implying a subscription of 120%, data with the exchanges showed.
+Institutional investors emerged as lead bidders, with 3.88 times of their portion subscribed at the end of third day.
+Non-institutional investor portion was subscribed by 12%.
+The portion of shares reserved for retail investors was subscribed by just 12%.

-The IPO of Lemon Tree consists of an offer for sale of up to 18,54,79,400 shares of face value of Rs 10 each by the selling shareholders.
+The IPO of Lemon Tree consisted of an offer for sale of up to 18,54,79,400 shares of face value of Rs 10 each by the selling shareholders.
 According to the details, at the higher end of the price band, the issue size works out to Rs 1002-1039 crore.
 The shares are being sold by Lemon Tree’s pre-issue investors and promoters.
 As the public offer is a complete offer for sale, Lemon Tree will not receive any proceeds from the issue.
-The price band has been set at Rs 54-56.
-Further, bids can be made in lots of 265 equity shares and in multiples thereafter.
-Lemon Tree IPO will remain open till 28th March 2018.
+The price band was set at Rs 54-56.
+Further, bids could be made in lots of 265 equity shares and in multiples thereafter.

 Many brokerages point out that the Lemon Tree IPO is overvalued and is unlikely to offer any listing gains.
 Noting that at the upper end of the price band, the EV/EBITDA multiple works out be 44.5x EBITDA of FY2017 and ~38.6x on its FY2018 annualized EBITDA, which is on the higher side even compared to large listed hotel players like Indian Hotels (available at 33x FY2018 EV/EBITDA, others are available at 20-25x), Angel Broking has a neutral rating on the issue.